Extreme programming: Testing

-System-wide integration testing was encouraged, initially, as a daily end-of-day activity, for early detection of incompatible interfaces, to reconnect before the separate sections diverged widely from coherent functionality.
-However, system-wide integration testing has been reduced, to weekly, or less often, depending on the stability of the overall interfaces in the system.
+System-wide integration testing was encouraged initially as a daily end-of-day activity for early detection of incompatible interfaces.
+However, system-wide integration testing has been reduced to weekly or less often depending on the stability of the overall interfaces in the system.

 Listening

-Programmers must listen to what the customers need the system to do, what "business logic" is needed.
-They must understand these needs well enough to give the customer feedback about the technical aspects of how the problem might be solved, or cannot be solved.
+Programmers must listen to what the customers need the system to do, and what "business logic" is needed.
+They must understand these needs well enough to give the customer feedback about the technical aspects of how the problem might be solved, as well as if the problem can be solved within the given constraints.
 Communication between the customer and programmer is further addressed in the planning game.

 Designing

-From the point of view of simplicity, of course one could say that system development doesn't need more than coding, testing and listening.
+From the point of view of simplicity, one could say that system development doesn't need more than coding, testing and listening.
 If those activities are performed well, the result should always be a system that works.
 In practice, this will not work.
 One can come a long way without designing but at a given time one will get stuck.
 The system becomes too complex and the dependencies within the system cease to be clear.
-One can avoid this by creating a design structure that organizes the logic in the system.
+This can be avoided by creating a design structure that organizes the logic in the system.
 Good design will avoid many dependencies within a system; this means that changing one part of the system will not affect other parts of the system.